sikthehedgehog/vdpnotes/tidbits.md

 Surprisingly mode 5 seems to be usable in SMS mode as the VDP explicitly makes some accommodations for it.
 What is confirmed so far:

 - VDP commands (except register writes) have been extended to 3 bytes.
 This allows the Z80 to address all of video memory.
 - When writing data, it goes directly to the FIFO (no intermediate latch), and each entry keeps track of whether each byte holds valid data.
-The FIFO index has a "bit -1" to keeps track of partial writes (i.e. only one byte written).
 - It's possible to read all 10 bits of the status port by reading one of the mirrors of the VDP control port.
 If address bit 1 is clear (e.g. port `$BD` instead of `$BF`) data bits 1-0 will be replaced with bits 9-8.
     + This _only_ happens in mode 5, otherwise the mirrors behave as usual.